sunil-dhaka/sunil-dhaka.github.io/_posts/2022-05-09-setting-up-mysql-rdbms.md

 sudo mysql_secure_installation
 ```
 above prompts to set password for server, and then prompts for bunch of other question, just press yes
 	- Remove anonymous users?
-(Press y|Y for Yes, any other key for No) : y
+(Press y/Y for Yes, any other key for No) : y
 	- Disallow root login remotely?
-(Press y|Y for Yes, any other key for No) : y
+(Press y/Y for Yes, any other key for No) : y
 	- Remove test database and access to it?
-(Press y|Y for Yes, any other key for No) : y
+(Press y/Y for Yes, any other key for No) : y
 	- Reload privilege tables now?
-(Press y|Y for Yes, any other key for No) : y
+(Press y/Y for Yes, any other key for No) : y

 - start server and retriev queries
 ```bash